zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide050.md

   ![](images/050/50-42.PNG)

-- **OPTIONAL**: You can leave your ssh connection open in case you ave to stop and restart the VNC Server.
+- **OPTIONAL**: You can leave your ssh connection open in case you have to stop and restart the VNC Server.
 If you test your connection with VNC Viewer and don't like the screen size you can stop and restart with a different geometry.

   Example commands to resize screen: